gxytcrc/semantic-histogram-based-global-localization/README.md

     cmake ..
     catkin_make
 ```
-Download the dataset that is created from Airsim.
-Download link:
+Download the dataset that is created from Airsim, and save them into the Datset .
+Download link: https://drive.google.com/file/d/1PIuRyah6lKDTe_YJ6HSVRX4l7MQLwKq5/view?usp=sharing.

 Launch it as follows:
 ```